gameblabla/oswan/README.md

 It can play most, if not all Wonderswan games properly. (except some B&W games)

-It used to be based on Alekmaul's Oswan port but the numerous issues it introduced
+It used to be based on Alekmaul's Oswan port but significant modifications were done to it.

-(including incompatibility with some games) pushed me to convert everything over OswanJ SVN.

 This fork is also even more accurate than upstream :

 Games are now playing at the proper speed,

 games like Klonoa and Beatmania now sound closer to real hardware.

-The CPU core comes from NomadSwan (GPLv2 or later).

-Somes changes were made in order to remove useless code.

 A stripped-down version of Minizip is provided as well.